tiredofit/docker-collabora-online/README.md

 # Prerequisites

-This image assumes that you are using a reverse proxy such as [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy) and optionally the [Let's Encrypt Proxy Companion @ https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion) in order to serve your pages.
+This image assumes that you are using a reverse proxy such as [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy) and optionally the [Let's Encrypt Proxy Companion @ https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion), or [Traefik](https://github.com/tiredofit/docker-traefik) in order to serve your pages.
 However, it will run just fine on it's own if you map appropriate ports.

 # Installation

-Automated builds of the image are available on [Docker Hub](https://hub.docker.com/tiredofit/libreoffice-online) and is the recommended method of installation.
+Builds of the image are available on [Docker Hub](https://hub.docker.com/tiredofit/libreoffice-online) and is the recommended method of installation.

 If you decide to compile this, it will take quite a few hours.